SiverDX/additional_enchantments/src/README.md

 ## Explosive Tip (Ranged)
 - Default max. level: 4
-- Causes an explosion on impact (which does not damage the shooter or their allies, experience orbs or items)
+- Causes an explosion on impact (which does not damage the shooter, their allies, experience orbs or items)
 - Enchantment level increases explosion radius
 - It's possible to switch between two modes (NONE and BREAK (which breaks blocks)) with the keybind (default being `J`)

 ## Homing (Ranged)
 - Default max. level: 4
 - Projectiles fly towards a chosen target
-  - Targets can be blacklisted with `additional_enchantments:homing_blacklist` (`minecraft:villager` is added by default)
+  - Targets can be blacklisted with `additional_enchantments:homing_blacklist` (`minecraft:villager` and `minecraft:iron_golem` are added by default)
+  - Invisible entities are only targeted if they're glowing (server-side (`Perception` is client-only))
 - Enchantment level increases the radius in which a target gets picked (+ it slightly increases velocity of the arrow)
 - It's possible to switch between various modes with the keybind (default being `H`)
     - **Type**: MONSTER, ANIMAL, BOSSES (`forge:bosses`), ANY and NONE (homing effect is not being applied)